MJdugule/decagon-weather/README.md

 ## Description
 A weather application to display the current weather at the user's location
 ## Repo structure
-This repository makes use of [stacked](https://pub.dev/packages/stacked) and it's architecture, which is an MVVM pattern.
+This repository makes use of an MVVM pattern.

 # Running the Flutter app